HDdev8/todo-list/README.md

 ## Lessons Learned:

-I've learned the basics of Webpack.
+I'm learning the basics of Webpack.
+I'm also incorporating localStorage for the first time.

 ## Recent Projects: